Mavs unveil Nowitzki statue before Christmas game vs. Lakers - WHIZ News

 It already had been revealed that the statue depicted Nowitzki’s signature one-legged fadeaway jumper.
 Not that there ever was any question.

-“That jump shot, just going up to the sky, creating all type of rain,” said Los Angeles Lakers coach Darvin Ham, whose team was playing the Mavericks in the Christmas Day game that followed the Nowitzki ceremony Sunday.
+“That jump shot, just going up to the sky, creating all type of rain,” said Los Angeles Lakers coach Darvin Ham, whose team lost to the Mavericks 124-115 in the Christmas Day game that followed the Nowitzki ceremony Sunday.

 “It was emotional,” said Nowitzki, the only NBA player to spend all 21 seasons with the same franchise.
 “When the thing went up, felt like the sun was just perfect today, just shining right on it.”